Mind,

 Awards are granted to high-quality research or PhD theses that support our current research interests, namely:

-1) Theoretical analysis of the meanings of words in terms of mental operations;
+1. Theoretical analysis of the meanings of words in terms of mental operations;

-Grants can range from €500 – 1000 per work.
+Grants range from €500 to €1,000 per awarded work.

 Eligibility Restrictions